AXLearn: Modular, Hardware-Agnostic Large Model Training: Related Work

 \section{Related Work}

 \parab{Training systems for large models.} High-performance large model training is an active research area.
 FSDP~\cite{zhao2023pytorchfsdp} and DeepSpeed~\cite{Rajbhandari2019zero} use sharding to reduce GPU memory usage.
-Megatron-LM~\cite{narayanan2021megatron} combines data parallelism, tensor-model parallelism, and pipeline parallelism to train LLMs efficiently on GPUs.
+Megatron-LM~\cite{narayanan2021megatron} combines data, tensor-model, and pipeline parallelism to train LLMs efficiently on GPUs.
 MegaScale~\cite{jiang2024megascale} further scales LLM training to more than 10,000 GPUs and deals with straggler and failures in GPU clusters. \sys's focus is complementary to these systems, with the goal of enabling engineers to use these techniques with minimal effort.

 \parab{Software modularity.} Maintaining a modular structure is a standard software engineering practice in any complex computer system, facilitating maintenance and integration of new features~\cite{bershard1995spin, kohler2000click}.
-Modularity is especially important for a fast-moving machine learning system: in our company, we iterate on new model architectures, hyper-parameters, and training methods every day.
+Modularity is especially important for a fast-moving machine learning system: at Apple, we iterate on new model architectures, hyper-parameters, and training methods every day.
 To facilitate this development, configurations must be separated from system details like parallelism or rematerialization in the simplest way possible, so that researchers can focus on model iteration.

 \parab{Configuration systems for distributed workloads.} One of our contributions is the ability to configure distributed deep learning execution in a modular and automated manner.
 Configuration for distributed systems is a topic beyond deep learning.
 Meta's configuration system~\cite{tang2015metaconfig} can enable easy A/B testing, similar to how to we conduct A/B testing on model accuracy and training performance by comparing \sys's configurations.
 However, our main design goal for the configuration system is to enable modules to be re-parametrized and composed to easily integrate with new features (e.g., RoPE, MoE).